 The later analysis of studies confirmed that Nplate was effective for long-term treatment both in patients whose spleen has been removed and those who still have their spleen.

 The most common side effects with Nplate (seen in more than 1 patient in 10) include headache and hypersensitivity (allergic reactions).
 For the full list of all side effects reported with Nplate, see the package leaflet.

 Nplate must not be used in people who are hypersensitive (allergic) to romiplostim, any of the other ingredients, or proteins produced by Escherichia coli (a bacterium).

 Why has Nplate been approved?

 The CHMP noted that the effectiveness of Nplate had been shown in patients who had had their spleen removed, as well as in patients who had not had their spleen removed.
-However, because removal of the spleen is a potential cure for ITP, the Committee concluded that Nplate should only be used in patients with a spleen if they are not able to undergo surgery.
+The improvement in platelet count was long-lasting and could be considered clinically relevant in both groups, although the treatment only manages symptoms and is not a cure.
+Therefore, in non-splenectomised patients the need to undergo surgery should be revaluated periodically.
 The CHMP decided that Nplate’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Nplate?

 A risk management plan has been developed to ensure that Nplate is used as safely as possible.
 Based on this plan, safety information has been included in the summary of product characteristics and the package leaflet for Nplate, including the appropriate precautions to be followed by healthcare professionals and patients.